 A separate question also addressed implementation of a holistic approach in service provided to students.
-It had the stem "Regarding practices, programs, and services at my institution...."
-Survey takers were asked to report on the presence of 26 distinct forms of engagement with students.
-Responses were submitted as yes, no, of I don't know for each form of engagement.
-Responses were requested in respect to the respondent's department and the STEM departments at their institution.
-In addition to asking about a holistic approach to student service, this list included one other topic relevant to the current discussion, "emphasis within courses on Hispanic contributions."
+It had the stem -Regarding practices, programs, and services at my institution...."
+Survey takers were asked to report on the presence of 26 distinct forms of engagement with students (see Preuss et al 2019 for details).
+Responses were submitted as -Yes," -No," or -I don't know" for each form of engagement.
+Information was requested in respect to the respondent's department and the STEM departments at their institution.
+In addition to asking about a holistic approach to student service, this list included one other topic relevant to the current discussion,

+-emphasis within courses on Hispanic contributions."
+Table 9 contains the overall rate of affirmation and the affirmation rate for 2YR and 4YR institutions.
 The STEM department totals were limited to persons who had identified themselves as working in a STEM department as analysis for dozens of questions in the FSA data set revealed that persons outside STEM departments were most likely to respond that they did not know what was being offered in STEM.
 Focusing on STEM department employees eliminated this uncertainty.